hackclub/hackclub/workshops/sound_galaxy/README.md

   this.color = [random(0, 255), random(0,255), random(0,255)]

   this.draw = function() {
-    ellipse(
+    circle(
       this.position.x, this.position.y,
-      this.diameter, this.diameter
+      this.diameter
     )
     fill(this.color)
   }
 }
 ```

-The `draw` method that we just added creates an ellipse at the `x` and `y` coordinates of the particle of equal diameter (so, a circle) and fills it with the color assigned to it.
+The `draw` method that we just added creates a circle at the `x` and `y` coordinates of the particle and fills it with the color assigned to it.
 Now, instead of being an abstract idea, a Particle is a randomly-colored circle.

 Now, if we wanted to draw a Particle called `awesomeParticle` at the top left corner of the screen, we could do it with `awesomeParticle.draw()`.